django-functest/django-functest/README.rst

          pass

-In this way, you can write a single test with a high-level API, and run it in two way - using a fast, WSGI-based method with emulates typical HTTP usage of a browser, and using a full browser that actually executes Javascript (if present) etc.
+In this way, you can write a single test with a high-level API, and run it in two way - using a fast, WSGI-based method which emulates typical HTTP usage of a browser, and using a full browser that actually executes Javascript (if present) etc.